Teaching pronunciation to teens and adults

 TIP!
 Ask your students to find a song for you so you don't spend the evening watching inane videos online!

 After doing Elena's work above I suggest continuing with a dialogue.
 Students write a dialogue in pairs.
 This can be on any topic as long as the target sound is used in every sentence.
 Tell the class they will listen to everyone's dialogues and vote on them.
 This gives everyone a reason to listen to the dialogues.
 Students can vote on the funniest, the most innovative, the saddest, the most outrageous and even the most boring!
 Listen to the best ones again and have students raise an arm whenever the target sound is said.

-Use all the vocabulary drill games in my book ESL Activities for Teens and Adults to drill phonemes and pronunciation.
+Use all the vocabulary drill games in my book ESL Activities and Games for Teens and Adults to drill phonemes and pronunciation.
 Use the listening games with words that contain the target sound.
 Then use those same words in the speaking drill games.
 Work with one new sound at a time.
 That's enough for students to think about.
 However when you revise sounds, work with several at once.